jreyes88/Web-Accessibility/Screen Readers in the Wild/README.md

     + Degrees in Journalism and Chinese Studies
     + Blind and uses screen readers and braille devices on desktop and mobile
 - Su Park
-    + Pursing a degree in Computer Science
+    + Pursuing a degree in Computer Science
     + Interested in transitioning to Information Security
     + Native screen reader user and experienced accessibility tester